hun-nemethpeter/cpp-reflector-mini/Proposal.md

 Directives are: meta::driver, meta::use, meta::for, meta::for_begin-body-end, meta::if, meta::switch
 You can mark code parts for manipulations with the ${ ... } syntax. meta::driver directive waits a driver which is constexpr object.
-Generating code parts is safe, because you can't create new type only just using an existing one it in CODT.
+Generating code parts is safe, because you can't create new type only just using an existing one it in TDS.
 Some basic rules: you can create meta::id_name but you can't create meta::type_name only compiler able to generate it.

 Targeted use cases